US election 2024: Trump wins

 Ribbon

-Spread bet or trade CFDs on key markets to hedge an existing portfolio.
+Spread bet or trade CFDs on US markets to speculate on whether the price of a financial instrument may rise or fall, or to hedge an existing portfolio.

 Trade on the go with our powerful mobile app.